Wisembly/bloader.js/README.md

 Default values are
 ````
 {
     el: 'loading-bar',        // ID of the loading bar
+    statusEl: 'loading-bar',  // ID of the element you want the statuses on
     autoIncrement: true       // Auto increments the loading bar randomly
 }
 ````